camillac/holmies/README.md

 the recursive abtraction can say

-  if it is possible to find a path to the treasure from a point next to the the explorer's location at the beginning of a particular execution of the recursive procedure.
+  if it is possible to find a path to the treasure from a point next to the the explorer's current location

 ## Base case
 - When explorer is on treasure